bachelor-2014/report/v2/human_interaction.md

 NodeJS seemed as the stronger candidate because of it already being integrated with the BBB through BoneScript libraries and because of the support for web sockets through the socket.io library, which makes it possible to send data continuously from the server to the client.
-Within the team there was experience with both NodeJS and solving the same task in other languages (Python, C#, etc.), and NodeJS was voiced as the simpler way out *//TODO is this true?
-And do we need this statement?*.
-Its also relatively lightweight and is built with non-blocking IO in mind, making it unlikely that this layer will become a bottleneck in the project.
+NodeJS also has the nice benefit of being relatively lightweight and is built with non-blocking IO in mind, making it unlikely that this layer will become a bottleneck in the project.